charlienewey/computer-vision-notes/notes.md

 * Each surface point with orientation $(p, q)$ produce its own grey level $G(I_{n})$ <!-- -_ -->
 * From this set of grey levels, generate a lookup table for gradient space, such that:
   $[G(I_{1}), ..., G(I_{n})] \implies (p ,q)$

+## Shape from Texture

+Look for repeating patterns on an object's surface (e.g. dimples on a golf ball), or parallel lines.
+These patterns then become textures.
+The way that these textures deform as the surface of the object changes can then be used to approximate the shape of the object's surface.

+Terminology:

+* Isotropic: rotation perpendicular to the texture plane doesn't change the texture's appearance
+* Homogeneous: the texture appears the same, no matter the orientation
+* Texel: an atomic element of a texture -- repeating this creates a texture

+There are many methods to detect and/or estimate the structure of texels -- among the most common are statistical methods for doing this (e.g. Markov Random Field, etc.).

+In the case of isotropic textures, a plane's $(p, q)$ gradients can be recovered by measuring the distortion of texels -- for example, circles may be projected as ellipses on a slanted surface.
+Assuming that these texels are indeed circular gives us the ability to work backwards and determine the slant and tilt of the surface from the *major axes* of the projected ellipses.

+In the case of homogeneous textures, the shape is determined from the gradient of the texture elements.
+For example, in the instance of a surface with a dotted texture, a change in dot density indicates a change in orientation.

+Both of these methods can be applied locally (as well as globally to a notional plane), but all of these methods assume some degree of homogeneity in the texture -- which may not be the case.

+## Shape from Motion

+For example, doing live 3D tracking on a live human, or gait analysis.
+Ullman (1979) did work on shape from long-range motion.
+Two large assumptions are made (parallel projection and rigidity, although a small amount of deformation is allowed).
+The initial shape is assumed to be flat, therefore giving initial distances between points, and then on each subsequent frame, the distances between points are updated so as to minimise their change.
+Shape can be derived from this.

+## Shape from Occlusions

+Contours can be discovered due to discontinuities in depth of an object -- which often correspond to silhouettes.
+Full of assumptions...

+* Each point on the contour corresponds to a single point on the object
+* Nearby points on contours correspond to nearby points on the object
+* Points on the contour correspond to planar points on the object

+Silhouette from a viewpoint results in a generalised cone containing the object -- the object is the intersection of several generalised cones.
+Examining from different viewpoints and iteratively removing background is commonly known as *space carving*.

+## Shape from Focal Length

+Most lenses usually have a variable focus and a limited depth of field.
+By choosing a lens with a narrow depth of field, the "blurriness" of certain parts of the image can be calculated.
+By doing this, we can work out which parts of the image are in focus, and therefore, roughly how far away they are.